pinefoambath/Car-Race-Game-ExpressJS/README.md

 ## Getting Started

-In order to build this game, you need to run two things: the game engine API and the front end.
+In order to play this game, you need to run two things: the game engine API and the front end.

 ### Start the Server